Rasa-healthbot/healthbot/PROGRESS.md

 --------------------------------------

 ## Week 3 :

 - By the time , we were able to run our bot on local systems .
-- We learned about ou
+- We learned the concept of virtual environment and documented it .
+- While we were facing errors with our bot , we learned about environmental variables  and how to set up environmental variables .
+- We were regularly going through the tutorials and documentation for reference as we were facing a lot of errors.

 ## Week 4 :

 -  We connected our bot with airtable to store the user's data on the database by setting up the environmental variables on our systems as guided in the tutorials .
 -  Some members were able to connect the database while some were facing errors which have been sorted.
 -  We were able to train our model and see the flowchart showing the wroking of our bot.
--  Some members were having their examx this month.
+-  Some members were having their exams this month.